 Louise Penny, born in Toronto, received a Bachelor of Applied Arts degree in Radio and Television from Ryerson Polytechnical Institute, presently known as Ryerson University, and was a former Canadian Broadcasting Corporation journalist.
 During this time, Louise faced some personal issues with alcohol and eventually turned to writing after she met her husband Michael Whitehead.
 Louise didn’t start with mystery writing, initially writing a historical novel.

 She took three years to write her first book, and a couple more to find a publisher.
 Since then, as a look at Louise Penny books in order will reveal, she’s treated fans to a new one nearly every year.
 Of her characters, “I had to love them.
 I created a village where I would live, populated with characters I would befriend and a main character I would marry,” Louise Penny told The New York Times in 2018.

 Inspector Gamache is the head of homicide department set in Three Pines, Quebec.
 He is the Chief Inspector of Sûreté du Québec, the provincial police force for the province of Quebec in Canada.
 Fine the Louise Penny books in order below.

 Book 1: Still Life

-The first of Louise Penny’s mysteries introduces Three Pines and its residents as one, Jane Neal, is shockingly the victim of a crime in this cozy village.
-Gamache is alert to signs of the culprit.
+The first Louise Penny book mysteries introduces Three Pines and its residents as one, Jane Neal, is shockingly the victim of a crime in this cozy village.
+The locals think the death was an accident, but Gamache is alert to signs of the culprit.
 Along the way, readers meet Madame Gamache, the owners of the town B&B and bookstore, and its famous mad poet, sharp-tongued and secretly softhearted Ruth Zardo.